BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 IV – AFTER VALSUANI: DELVAL

-Start of activities: 1982, active period.
+Start date: 1982, active period.

 Address: Rue des Rabats, Antony.